'Finally here': Years in the making, Greensboro's Tanger Center goes live

-GREENSBORO — Nearly a decade of planning came to fruition Thursday night when the new Steven Tanger Center for the Performing Arts opened for its first public performance.
+GREENSBORO — Nearly a decade of planning came to fruition Sept.
+2 when the new Steven Tanger Center for the Performing Arts opened for its first public performance.

 Echoes of “it’s finally here” bounced through the crowd of concertgoers as they approached the new downtown venue for a performance by city native and Grammy Award-winner Rhiannon Giddens.